 - a detailed list of experimental work done in advanced lab courses,

-- a copy of your master thesis and, if written in a language other than German or English, a short summary of your thesis in English
+- a copy of your master thesis and, if written in a language other than German or English, a short summary of your thesis in English, and finally

-- a statement by the prospective supervisor of your dissertation at Mainz on your scientific qualifications and an evaluation of your thesis to determine if it is comparable to a good German diploma or master thesis
+- a statement by the prospective supervisor of the dissertation at Mainz on your scientific qualifications and an evaluation of your thesis to determine if it is comparable to a good German diploma or master thesis, and finally

 - Proof of adequate knowledge of the German or English language, see enrollment regulations § 7

 - Validation / Assessment of previous foreign education for studying at JGU, issued by Internatioanl Office - Incoming